Cable Liner: System features

 The automated people mover systems are based on cable-propelled technology.
-The manufacturer claims distances up to 4 km and a peak passenger flow of up to 7,000 pphpd (people per hour per direction) are possible.
+The manufacturer claims distances up to 4 km and a peak passenger flow of up to 7,000 passengers per hour per direction are possible.

 In a cable-propelled automated people mover system, a central station powers the system, and therefore the train has no on-board drive engines, gearboxes or brakes.
 A fixed grip assembly connects the train to the cable.
 The cable propels, accelerates, and decelerates the train.

-The system operation is monitored from a central control room; there are no drivers, conductors or operators on-board.
+The system operation is monitored from a central control room; there are no drivers, conductors or operators on board.

 The evacuation system is based on an independent stationary diesel emergency drive that would pull a stranded train back to the station, eliminating the need for an emergency walkway.
 Trains like these can be also used for different purposes, such as moving trailers and barge loaders.